mvtuong/Yelp-Challenge/README.md

 ==========

 Demo how to use EGit
-Read this file CAREFULLY @@ kekekeCai
+Read this file CAREFULLY @@ Kehe CAI